NativeScript/nativescript-cli/PLUGINS.md

 ### Directory Structure

-NativeScript plugins which consist of one CommonJS module must have the following directory structure.
+NativeScript plugins which consist of one CommonJS module might have the following directory structure.

 ```
 my-plugin/